ShaunCurtis/CEC.Routing/Readme.md

             this.StateHasChanged();
         }

 What ties everything together is the IsClean property on the IRecordRouterComponent interface implemented by the component.
-Set this to true and the router routes, set this to false (when there are unsaved edits) and the router stops routing and instead raises the NavigationCancelled event on the RouterSessionService.
+Set this to true and the router routes, set this to false (when there are unsaved edits) and the router stops routing, and instead raises the NavigationCancelled event on the RouterSessionService.

 How you implement control of the IsClean property and what you do on the NavigationCancelled event is up to you.
 The example project demonstrates a simple implementation.